 20. Know the Local Holiday Calendar

 You’re probably familiar with the U.S. holiday calendar, but what about elsewhere in the world?

 It pays to know.
 If you’re planning a trip to Mexico, for instance, you’ll want to avoid Semana Santa – the week leading up to Easter, when school is out nationwide and the whole country seems to be on the road.
 Airfare and room rates rise proportionally.

 On the other hand, certain parts of the world have anti-holidays – periods when relatively few locals take vacations.
 February is a cheap time to fly in many parts of the world, falling as it does after the winter holidays and before the spring break or Easter crush.

 Despite its limitations, travel insurance provides valuable financial protection against a variety of costly and inconvenient scenarios that can ruin entire vacations.
 While travel insurance usually can’t prevent these scenarios, it can lessen the fiscal blow.

 Many premium travel credit cards have built-in travel insurance protections, though you should absolutely read your issuer’s fine print before assuming you’re covered in any given scenario.

-If you don’t have a premium credit card, or you seek extra protection, consider buying a travel insurance policy from a reputable issuer like Allianz Global Assistance.
+If you don’t have a premium credit card, or you seek extra protection, consider buying a travel insurance policy from a reputable issuer like Allianz Travel Insurance.
 Full-spectrum policies, including protections like reimbursement for lost or delayed luggage and trip cancellation and interruption due to covered causes, typically cost 5% to 10% of the total value of nonrefundable insured expenses.